7 Types of Propaganda Techniques Advertisers Use

-Of course you do the former.
+Of course, you do the former.

 That is exactly what an advertiser does through card-stacking ads.
-In such an advertisement, an advertiser omits any information that may affect their image negatively and includes just that information which will lure you into the trap.
+In such an advertisement, an advertiser omits any information that may affect their image negatively and includes just that information that will lure you into the trap.

 Ok, we might have made it sound a little too grim.

 But it is true – they do essentially influence you to buy the product or service based on the information they have presented you with.
 How?
 They make the product appear a lot more attractive than it actually is.

 They also make the product seem more attractive than similar ones in the market.